Hepburn, William Murray, 1874-

 Biographical Information

-William M. Hepburn was born in Pictou, Nova Scotia, Canada, and attended Dalhousie College.
-He worked in libraries in Canada and the United States before becoming Librarian at Purdue University from 1904 until his retirement in 1944.
-He led the system through construction of the General Library in 1913, a major stack addition in 1934, and the creation in the 1920s of departmental libraries for agriculture, biology, chemical engineering, chemistry, mathematics, pharmacy, and physics.
-Hepburn also co-authored a history of Purdue and served as bibliographer and curator for the Goss Library of the History of Engineering.
+Hepburn’s career at Purdue began in 1904 and spanned forty years.
+He led the Purdue library system through construction of the first free standing library on campus, the General Library, in 1913; a major stack addition in 1934; and the creation in the 1920s of departmental libraries for agriculture, biology, chemical engineering, chemistry, mathematics, pharmacy, and physics.
+Hepburn is credited with developing many of the Libraries’ early special collections, including the monograph collections.
+As a bibliographer he compiled a number of guides to collections.
+He also served as bibliographer and curator for the Goss Library of the History of Engineering for some time.

 Bruce Rogers papers